 Reflect the true cost of your staff working extra hours by creating overtime rates and defining the cost and charge-out factors for the overtime work.
 Use the same factor on multiple overtime rates to report on the time recorded against each overtime type.

-Create an extra overtime rates required for timesheet entry by your staff.
+Create an extra overtime rate required for timesheet entry by your staff.
 Different overtime rates can be created to track the different levels of overtime pay like double time, time and half, or no additional pay.
 Control the internal cost for the overtime rate, and the on-charge rate to your client using the factors.
 The factor will mark up the rate from the standard value.

 Add an overtime rate by: